Qualified vs. Non-Qualified Annuities

 Visitors can trust our inflexibility regarding our editorial autonomy.
 We do not allow our partnership to influence RetireGuide’s editorial content whatsoever.

-In the United States, all annuities are allowed to grow tax-deferred, which means investment earnings are not taxed until they are paid out to the purchaser.
+One of the key features of annuities is their ability to grow tax-deferred, which means investment earnings are not taxed until they are paid out to the purchaser.
 However, there are IRS rules that govern if and when annuity taxes are due on the premium, which is the money you used to purchase the annuity.

 These rules are characterized by the terms qualified and non-qualified.
 Qualified and non-qualified annuities differ in a number of ways — most importantly in how they are purchased and taxed.